DSG-UniFE/spf/README.md

 # spf

-An SDN and VoI based solution for dynamic IoT applications in urban computing environments
+A Software-Defined Networking (SDN) and Value-of-Information (VoI) based solution for dynamic IoT applications in urban computing environments.